aqlimakhan/business-analyst-portfolio/case-studies/export-compliance-screening/02-requirement-gathering/1-stakeholder-interview-sarah-thompson.md

 6. Are there any regulatory requirements that we must consider?

 7. What would success look like for this project?
+(Let's assume this project is a complete success.
+One year after implementation, what would success look like for you and your team?
+What improvements would you hope to see?)

 8. Are there any constraints we should be aware of?